CrawlorDrift/MitmDumpMan/README.md

-# MitmDumpMan
+# intermediary

-MitmDumpMan is a forwarding middleware based on the specific implementation of mitmdump, use it can Easily automate grabs
+intermediary is a forwarding middleware based on the specific implementation of mitmdump, use it can Easily automate grabs

 ## requirements